 View Texas Student Media in a larger map

-The Texan News Department covers student issues on campus, UT policy, the UT administration, legislation affecting the University, city policy affecting UT, crime on campus and much more.
-We also report in-depth investigations on more serious issues, such as UT's race-inclusive admissions policy and UT's oil revenues.
+The news department covers student issues on campus, UT policy, the UT administration, legislation affecting the University, city policy affecting UT, crime on campus and much more.
+The department also does in-depth, long-term investigations issues such as UT's race-inclusive admissions policy and the UT System's oil revenues.
+No experience required.

-Life & Arts features content ranging from music and television to local interests and oddities.
-Writers contribute weekly with entertainment reviews, themed columns and blog posts, or biweekly with human interest features.
+Life & Arts features content ranging from profiles of campus "characters" to local interests and oddities.
 The department also runs coverage of local festivals such as South By Southwest and Austin City Limits.
 The department also features weekly online album, movie and book reviews, as well as recurring columns.
 No experience required.

-Photographers capture visual content to supplement News, Sports and Life & Arts stories on a daily basis.
+Photographers capture visual content to supplement news, sports and life & arts stories on a daily basis.
 They also have the opportunity to work on long term multimedia projects independent from other departments and produce photo spreads, online slideshows and blog posts.
+No experience required.

-The video department serves the duel roles of creating video components of print stories alongside reporters, while also tackling separate stand-alone pieces individually.
-This area of the paper exists to communicate the messages through a medium other than print, whether it's the massive range of stories to tell at the Austin Pride festival or the waves of emotions that flow from Fun Fun Fun Fest.
-Apply to the multimedia department to fill the gaps and create exciting content to bolster the Texan's increasingly important online presence.
+The video department serves the duel roles of creating video components of print stories alongside reporters, while also tackling separate stand-alone projects.
+This area of the paper exists to communicate stories that matter through online media, whether it's creating interactive video projects on local politics or covering the waves of emotion that flow from Fun Fun Fun Fest.
+Apply to the multimedia-video department to create exciting content to bolster The Texan's increasingly important online presence.
 Tryouts will be required to independently film and edit a video, with advice and coaching from the video editor.

-The Comics Department manages the Comics page by creating new, original content from its artists.
-This content may include comics for the printed page, or animations for the Daily Texan website.
-The department additionally provides other departments, such as News, Editorial, Life & Arts, etc., with illustrations to accompany their stories.
+The comics department focuses primarily on the daily comics, filling the section with new, original content produced by the comics artists.
+Artists' work may include comics for the printed page or animations for the Daily Texan website.
+The department also provides other departments, such as news, opinion and life & arts with illustrations to accompany their stories.
 All artists and animators welcome.

-The social media team works to coordinate the various social media accounts across the Texan to maximize the organization's outreach.
+The social media team works to coordinate the various Texan social media accounts to maximize the organization's outreach.
 It works with The Daily Texan's main Twitter account — which boasts the second largest following among all college media — and uses analytics to track the success of its strategies, in addition to managing the Texan's Facebook account.
 No analytics experience required.